aham-oudeis/Training/launch_school/RB120-OOP/Questions.md

 Questions

-1. Is there such a thing as method look up path for class methods?
-(It works for constants.)
+1. Is there such a thing as a method look up path for class methods?
+(There is one for Constants.)

+   I would think that the method look up path for class methods is the same as the one for instance methods.

 2. Why is setter methods is to be preferred over instance variables when it comes to changing the value?